 Today, Dean's recovery is almost complete — and he's ready to be adopted.

 "He's looking almost fat and sassy at this point!"
-Gibowski said as she took him out to the shelter's lawn for some R and R.
+Gibowski said.

 And even though the entire staff is smitten by this survivor with the permanently wagging tail, they all have the same wish for Dean when he leaves the shelter that saved his life.